apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump legal team files motion for new trial in E. Jean Carroll case**
+**How the 2024 total solar eclipse will differ from 2017**

-You can read more about it [here](https://www.foxnews.com/politics/trump-legal-team-files-new-trial-in-e-jean-carroll-case).
+You can read more about it [here](https://www.cnn.com/2024/03/05/world/total-solar-eclipse-differences-scn/index.html).

 ## Requirements
 - Python 3.8